MBruscagnin/paywall/README.md

 Simple script written in Python3 for circumventing the weak paywall on some Italian online newspaper sites.

 ### Operations
-After lauching the script the CLI ask to insert the URL of the article behind paywall
+After lauching the script the CLI ask to insert the URL of the article behind paywall.

 ```bash
 $ paywall_bypass.ph
 $ Inserisci URL dell'articolo da leggere: [URL of the blocked article]
 ```

-decode to string of the page
+decode the page to UTF-8 and insert it into a string.

 ```python
 page = r.urlopen(input("Inserisci URL dell'articolo da leggere: "))